 Minimise Obstruction 2.
-The Contractor shall obtain all necessary approvals from Councils and other Authorities for temporary traffic arrangements except where specified otherwise.
+The Contractor shall obtain all necessary approvals from Council and other Authorities for temporary traffic arrangements except where specified otherwise.

-3. A minimum of one (1) week prior to commencing work on the site, the Contractor shall submit to the Council a Traffic Control Plan (TCP) in accordance with RMS Traffic Control at Worksites, AS1742.3 and AS 1742.10.
-The Roads Act requires Council, as the Roads Authority, to be informed of this TCP.
-Consequently, Council reserves the right to concur with or require modification of the TCP prior to its implementation.
-Except where the TCP is provided as part of Council issued or approved Engineering Plans, submission of the TCP constitutes a HOLD POINT
+3. A minimum of one (1) week prior to commencing work on the site, the Contractor shall submit to the Council a Traffic Management Plan (TMP) and Traffic Control Guidance Plan (TCGP or TCP) in accordance with RMS Traffic Control at Worksites Manual, AS1742.3 and AS 1742.10.
+The Roads Act requires RMS or Council, as the Roads Authority, to be informed of this TCGP.
+Consequently, Council reserves the right to concur with or require modification of the TCGP prior to its implementation.
+Submission of the TCGP constitutes a HOLD POINT

-Traffic Control Plan
+Traffic Control Guidance Plan

-4. Where the TCP involves Regulatory Traffic Control Signs or Devices, temporary roadworks, speed restrictions or temporary partial or full road closures, the period of notice shall be increased to five weeks in accordance with Clause C201.24.
+4. Where the TCGP involves Regulatory Traffic Control Signs or Devices, temporary roadworks, speed restrictions or temporary partial or full road closures, the period of notice shall be increased to five weeks in accordance with Clause C201.24.